sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/exercises/code/hello-syntax.md

 You can read the editors section for recomendations.

 2. Make an HTML file and paste some html in the file or write it yourself.
-Look around in the file with your screenreader.
+Look around in the file with your screen reader.
 Do you know in which scope you are?
 When a html tag begins and when it ends?

 Good luck!